Separation & Divorce

 There are some ‘strategic’ aspects too when it comes to divorce and separation.

 - What is the best way to separate with your partner?

 - Did you talk about spousal maintenance with your partner?

 - Can your partner ‘kick’ you out, or vice versa? and

 - What is the best for your children?

 If you would like to have more information about separation or divorce, feel comfortable to talk to our family lawyer for legal advice.

-You may fill out the form set out in the page “Contact Us” to have a free initial consultation, or send us an email at email@example.com, we will contact you directly.
+You may fill out the form set out in the page “Contact Us” to have an initial consultation, or send us an email at email@example.com, we will contact you directly.